 The first phase of a ring road snakes its way around Limerick to the south and opened in May 2004.
 It was redesignated a motorway in 2009.
 The second and final phase, which was initially to be the final part of the N7 but opened as N18 instead, started in October 2006 and opened in June 2010.
 It was an expensive (€360M) and complex project as it involved submerging twin road tunnels under the mighty Shannon, the longest river in Ireland.
 This second phase of the Limerick ring road wasn't classified as a motorway just yet, however.
 This may have to wait for a subsequent round of upgrades.

-The second is widening of the motorway from Naas to the M7/M9 split east of Newbridge, which is due to start in April 2017.
-This also includes a new junction 9A at Osberstown, and a western bypass of Sallins.
-Additionally, junction 10 will be entirely reconstructed, and will connect with a different road.
+The second was widening of the motorway from Naas to the M7/M9 split east of Newbridge, which started in January 2018 and was completed in August 2019.
+This also included a new junction 9A at Osberstown, north of Naas, and a western bypass of Sallins.
+Additionally, junction 10 was entirely reconstructed, and connected with a different road.